CableDorado2/Ikemen-Plus-Ultra/README.md

 **IKEMEN Plus** is an unofficial update/expansion project worked by **K4thos** (not made by Suehiro) of the Vanilla version, using the lua language above implemented to extend the capabilities of the basics in main engine.

-**IKEMEN Plus Ultra** is an unofficial large scale update/expansion of the previous version, maintained by **CD2** with support of **Strong FS** that contains new features inspired from Touhou: Gensokyo Reloaded, Ikemen GO and Commercial Fighting Games.
+**IKEMEN Plus Ultra** is an unofficial large scale update/expansion of the previous version that contains new features inspired from Touhou: Gensokyo Reloaded, Ikemen GO and Commercial Fighting Games.
+This branch is maintained by **CD2** with support of **Strong FS**.

 **IKEMEN GO** is the official latest version of the engine.
 The original creator **Suehiro** abandoned his own source code in favour of rewriting the engine in Google's Go language (hence the name).
 This version it is under active development by various developers and is for people who want their game to follow what MUGEN does but with extra universal features/fixes.